telegraphic/ska-sdp-datamodels/docs/src/apps/rascil_advise.rst

 rascil_advise
 =============

-rascil_vis_ms is a command line app written using RASCIL.
+rascil_advise is a command line app written using RASCIL.
 It provides advice on imaging parameters for a CASA MeasurementSet.

 Example script